pujaagarwal5263/nestjs-microservices/README.md

 # How to run the project?
-Run the following commands in terminal of each project:
+Run the following commands in terminal of each service:

 ```
 npm run start: dev